WeblateOrg/weblate/docs/user/checks.rst

 XML syntax
 ~~~~~~~~~~

-*The translation is not valid XML*

 .. versionadded:: 2.8

+:Summary: The translation is not valid XML
+:Scope: translated strings
+:Check class: ``weblate.checks.markup.XMLValidityCheck``
+:Flag to ignore: ``ignore-xml-invalid``

 The XML markup is not valid.